 In Year 1, pupils are given differentiated weekly spellings based on common spelling rules and patterns and common exception words.
 Spellings are sent home and tested weekly.
-In Year 2, pupils follow the No Nonsense Spelling Programme, focusing on the teaching of spelling, which embraces knowledge of spelling conventions - patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
+From Y1, pupils follow the Spelling Shed Programme, focusing on the teaching of spelling, which embraces knowledge of spelling conventions - patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
 Spellings are sent home and tested weekly and pupils are encouraged to use them in their writing, highlighting where they have used them successfully.

-In Key Stage 2, pupils also follow the No Nonsense Spelling Programme.
-Spellings are sent home and tested weekly and pupils are encouraged to use them in their writing, highlighting where they have used them successfully.
+In Key Stage 2, pupils also follow the Spelling Shed Programme.
+Spellings are sent home and tested weekly and pupils are encouraged to use them in their writing.
 For some pupils, differentiated spellings are provided based on their individual needs and on any reading/spelling interventions in place.